Thursday 18 July 2019

 1. With the bike wheel off the ground so that it can be spun freely;

-• Turn the shaft and notice the dynamo's detent force - which feels springy sort of lumpy and is very light.
+• Turn the shaft and notice the Dynamo's detent force - which feels springy sort of lumpy and is very light.
 It does not matter which direction the wheel is rotated in.
 The magnet is magnetised.

 • Short the dynamo output with a wire.
 Turn the shaft and notice the dynamo stronger magnet detent force - which feels springy lumpy but takes more effort.
 The magnet is magnetised and the windings are good so the dynamo is good

-• If the force was no different as described the winding probably has a short circuit or the connection is an open circuit.
+• If the force was no different as described the winding probably has a short circuit or the connection is open circuit.

-• Check the continuity with a battery and a lightbulb or a multimeter.
+• Check the continuity with a battery and a light bulb or a multimeter.

-If there was no detent force felt then the magnet is demagnetised.
+• If there was no detent force felt then the magnet is demagnetised.

 ---------------------------------------